 Replacement involves removing the entire pipe and replacing it with a new pipe, which will come at a higher cost.
 If your home is older than 60 years and you haven’t done any major plumbing, there’s a good chance that replacement will be your only option when a problem arises.

 You might need replacement if your leak cannot easily be found.
-If your pipes are severely corroded, damaged, or past its useful lifespan, replacement may be your only option.
-Also be sure to pay attention to the color of your bath water.
+If your pipes are severely corroded, damaged, or past their useful lifespan, replacement may be your only option.
+Also, be sure to pay attention to the color of your bathwater.
 Discoloration may indicate that pipe replacement is necessary.